Colin-Fredericks/edx-video-augments/README.md

-Video Augments for edX
+Video Links and Augments for edX
 ====================

+There are two scripts in here.

+One (VideoLinks.js) pops up links on your edX video.
+It's a little like the cards that appear on YouTube videos, but you can link wherever you want with them.
+This is NOT accessible for visually-impaired users or keyboard users, so you should still have a list of these links elsewhere on your page.

-This script will make a set of little doodads underneath your video on edX.
+The other (VideoAugment.js) will make a set of little doodads underneath your video on edX.
 You can click on them to move the video or get more detail.
 I'm still working on it; this is a preliminary draft at the moment.

 If you're an edX student, this script isn't useful for you.
 It's something that course designers use, not something that students can use.